Do Nurses Make a Lot of Money?

 - Access to 401(k) and 403(b) accounts, sometimes with company matching

-For comparison, the average annual salary of Americans is about $61,372 per year.
+For comparison, the typical American earned an average of about $61,372 last year.
 (Note: these salaries listed are for individual contributions, not household incomes.)
 Now, while there is a clear difference of about $3,725, you may be asking: for all the hard—and sometimes dangerous (especially now during a pandemic)—work that nurses do, shouldn’t they be paid more?
 The short answer: yes.

 A survey of nearly 5,000 nurses found that only about 63% of registered nurses in the US believe their salaries to be commensurate with the cost of living in their area.

-While some nurses and union will hold strikes or advocate for greater increases to nursing salaries, those are likely longer-term strategies.
+While some nurses and unions will hold strikes or advocate for greater increases to nursing salaries, those are likely longer-term strategies.

 Here are three strategies you can try out for increasing your pay as a nurse.